 In an exploratory analysis of the data it is clear that prisoners are being disproportionately affected by the virus at an overwhelming rate in practically every state across the country.
 This data depicts a grim outlook for prisoners as outbreaks continue to grow across the U.S. and thrive in the prison and jail facilities.
 In addition, with only a small portion of facilities actively reporting data, it is still very difficult to understand the full impact this virus is having on the prison population.

-Using tools available through ESRI's ArcGIS Online platform we were able to create a nationwide map recording over 220,000 confirmed cases in the prison's population and over 40,000 confirmed cases within the prison staff population.
+Using tools available through ESRI's ArcGIS Online platform we were able to create a nationwide map recording nearly 350,000 confirmed cases in the prison's population and nearly 80,000 confirmed cases within the prison staff population.
 The resulting maps demonstrate how detention centers are acting as super spreader locations for the virus and infecting prisoners and staff at an alarming rate.
 It is clear that prisoners are being disproportionately affected by the virus while prison staff cases only account for small portion of the overall infections and deaths.